 Volume V is written to show that historical events of facts might destroy some of the beautiful myth’s that have been hitherto thought to be veritable history.
 Just because a story is generally believed to be true is not conclusive evidence that it is true.
 I have tried to present you, the reader with an unbiased history of the civic and social life of the Krotona community, to tell the story of its evolution from an idea Warrington had as a young man to its founding and its flourishing into the 21st century.
 The book gives insight behind the scenes that have never been made public.
 I published documents to remind fellow readers, that no organization, including Krotona, can be religious; only people can be religious.

-Volume VI, this volume is a shattering account of Krishnamurti’s departure from The Theosophical Society was seriously misunderstood.
+Volume VI, this volume is a shattering account of Krishnamurti’s departure from the Adyar Theosophical Society which was seriously misunderstood.
 It engendered myths alive today and that will likely engage scholars for a thousand years.
 The early leaders trying to convince their members into agreement with their ideas on the Masters, and manufacturing more Masters extending even to forcing belief in a synthesis with Hindu Esotericism.
 Much of this information is not available anywhere else.

 Volume VII, is my last attempt to cover the history of Krotona.
 Even though, I repeat myself, repetition has certain value.
 We should remember that the word is not the thing, but what lies behind the words.
 The best corrective of error is an honest and open-minded examination of all facts subjective and objective.
 Misleading hidden agendas has given the death blow to numerous organizations.
 In this volume we observe that thought has been responsible for the division of man, division of all religions.
 I tried to show that history repeats itself.
 Yes, library shelves are filled with volumes of historical data and accounts of historical events, but where are the volumes that deal with events as a philosophy of history, or that deal with history as a mighty cultural thread, which runs through the loom of time?
 Is history merely the accidental occurrence of events, or is it the record of life revealing itself in space and time?
 The point of view, which we adopt, will greatly influence our interpretation of the events written within all volumes.